smart-edge-open/specs/doc/ran/openness_ran.md

 phc2sys[3656461.971]: sys offset       -25 s2 freq  -22913 delay   1549
 ```

-## Slave clock
+## Secondary clock
-Slave clock configuration will be the same as for Grandmaster clock except `phc2sys` options and priority1 property for `ptp4l`.
-For slave clock priority1 property in `/etc/ptp4l.conf` should stay with default value (128).
+The secondary clock configuration will be the same as the primary clock except for `phc2sys` options and priority1 property for `ptp4l`.
+For secondary clock priority1 property in `/etc/ptp4l.conf` should stay with default value (128).
 Run `ptp4l` service.
-To keep system time synchronized to PHC time change `phc2sys` options in `/etc/sysconfig/phc2sys` to:
+To keep the system time synchronized to PHC time, change `phc2sys` options in `/etc/sysconfig/phc2sys` using the following command:

 ```shell
 OPTIONS=”phc2sys -s <if_name> -w"
 ```
-Replace `<if_name>` with interface name.
+Replace `<if_name>` with the interface name.
 Logs will be available at `/var/log/messages`.

 ```shell
 phc2sys[28917.406]: Waiting for ptp4l...